walbourn/directx-sdk-samples/DXUT/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-**June 3, 2020**
+**November 17, 2020**

-DXUT is a "GLUT"-like framework for Direct3D 11.x Win32 desktop applications; primarily
-samples, demos, and prototypes.
+DXUT is a "GLUT"-like framework for Direct3D 11.x Win32 desktop applications; primarily samples, demos, and prototypes.

 This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)) or Visual Studio 2019.
 It is recommended that you make use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)).